 We treat any information you give us as strictly confidential, unless the law says otherwise.
 The Commission will not reveal information about who has received or applied for legal aid.
 If it is believed that a person who is receiving legal aid is ineligible, a complaint may be made to the Client Relations Coordinator (Telephone (08) 8111 5596), who will investigate the complaint.

 All legal practitioners employed by the Commission are bound by the Australian Solicitor's Conduct Rules.

-Staff members of the Commission are also bound by the Public Sector Act 2009 (SA) to have regard to confidentiality, particularly when speaking in public or making representations to the media.
+Staff members of the Commission are required to be familiar with public sector codes of conduct and to have regard to confidentiality, particularly when speaking in public or making representations to the media.